Dual Balloon Angioplasty Catheter Market Size, Share, and Growth Forecast, 2026 - 2033

 Innovations in Drug-Eluting and Customized Balloon Platforms

 Innovations in drug-eluting and customized balloon platforms are significantly enhancing the effectiveness of minimally invasive vascular interventions.
-Drug-eluting balloons (DEBs) are engineered to deliver therapeutic agents directly to the vessel wall during balloon inflation, reducing smooth muscle cell proliferation and lowering the risk of restenosis without leaving a permanent implant behind.
+Drug-eluting balloons (DEBs) are engineered to deliver therapeutic agents directly to the vessel wall during balloon inflation, thereby reducing smooth muscle cell proliferation and lowering the risk of restenosis without leaving a permanent implant.
 Recent advancements have focused on improving drug transfer efficiency through optimized coating technologies, controlled drug release mechanisms, and enhanced balloon surface designs that ensure uniform drug distribution even in complex or irregular lesions.

 Product Type Insights